 All of the questions and answers are available on-line from the menu below.
-If you would like a copy of this booklet, it may be ordered directly from the CBMW Store.

 We are concerned not merely with the behavioral roles of men and women but also with the underlying nature of manhood and womanhood themselves.
 Biblical truth and clarity in this matter are important because error and confusion over sexual identity leads to: